-In the two triggered events, two spatially distinct signals suggest the presence of two slightly different paths for the avalanches.
-Although this is not verified yet, we aim to investigate this further using avalanche simulations.
-Although we different avalanche paths approximately 80 m apart.
+In the two triggered events, two spatially distinct signals suggest the presence of two different avalanche paths approximately 80 m apart.
 Although we detect small precursor signals for two large avalanches, they are weak and difficult to identify, making real-time detection challenging.
 Additional instrumentation, such as extending the fiber up the mountainside, could improve this and also be used for studying avalanche dynamics in more detail, as shown by Paitz et al. (2023).

 Automated real-time avalanche detection remains challenging due to the variability of avalanche signals as well as the presence of traffic noise.
-As an initial attempt, we tested STA/LTA threshold triggering in the 20-50-20 - 50 Hz frequency band with threshold values between 5 and 10, focusing on the open road section next to the cones.
-While both triggered avalanches are picked up by this method, smaller, less characteristic events such as the side event events displayed in Figure A3a (labeled with 3) are not detected.
+As an initial attempt, we tested STA/LTA threshold triggering in the 20 - 50 Hz frequency band with threshold values between 5 and 10, focusing on the open road section next to the cones.
+While both triggered avalanches are picked up by this method, smaller, less characteristic events such as the side events displayed in Figure A3a (labeled with 3) are not detected.
 As mentioned, road traffic noise along the fiber path adds to the problem, since especially large trucks exhibit strong signals present over the full recorded frequency range.
 This effect is amplified at the cattle grids and the bridge where the noise spreads over multiple channels as displayed in Figure A2a.
-Consequently, this This leads to numerous false positivesalong the vehicle signal track, which could not be filtered out as of now.
-Detecting smaller slides would require lowering the threshold further, making the system even more susceptible to false positives from traffic noise.
-In conclusion, traffic noise needs to be identified and excluded through alternative methods to improve detection accuracy.
-One potential solution is a two-step approach.
-First, a conventional STA/LTA threshold trigger would be applied continuously, and in the case of an event detection, a data snippet surrounding the event would be analyzed again.
-The data snippet (e.g., a 10-second recording) could be treated as an image and analyzed using a Convolutional Neural Network (CNN) to distinguish traffic signals from all other events.
-A CNN approacheould be promising given that we have a large amount of training data available for traffic.
+This leads to numerous false positives, which could not be filtered out as of now.